University of Tennessee Logo PNG

 Meaning and History

 Then Thomas Jefferson, a diplomat, lawyer, architect, and third president of the United States, advised changing the location and building new buildings.
 He chose an area called Barbara Hill, which later became known simply as The Hill.
-By 1828, the university had moved there completely.
+By 1828, the university had completely moved there.
 The next launch of its activities took place in 1840.
 It was then granted university status and named East Tennessee University (ETU).

 What is the University of Tennessee?